Ilija Petković: Troyes

 According to the strictly enforced sporting rules of communist Yugoslavia, no player was allowed to play for clubs outside the country before reaching the age of 28.
 Petković was no different and had to wait until 1973 to complete a move to Troyes where he spent three seasons.

-OFK Beograd again
+Return to OFK Beograd

 His second stint with OFK started in 1976 after returning from France at the age of 31.
 Even at the twilight of his career Petković managed to be an important contributor to the team.
 He played until 1983, retiring from the game close to the age of 38.
 Unfortunately, this time around the team's overall performance wasn't as glowing as was the case during Petković's first stint.
 They constantly hovered around the relegation zone and couldn't avoid the drop in 1979–80 season meaning that Petković played the 1980–81 campaign in Yugoslav Second League.
 They quickly gained promotion at the end of that year and played two more seasons in the top flight before being relegated again after 1982–83, Petković's last playing season.